AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-10-iceberg-autonomous-optimization-pipeline.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

-# The Endgame — Building an Autonomous Optimization Pipeline for Apache Iceberg
+# The Endgame : Building an Autonomous Optimization Pipeline for Apache Iceberg

 Over the past nine posts, we’ve walked through the strategies, techniques, and tools you can use to keep your Apache Iceberg tables optimized for performance, cost, and reliability.
 Now, it’s time to put it all together.

-In this final post of the series, we’ll explore how to build an **autonomous optimization pipeline**—a system that intelligently monitors your Iceberg tables and triggers the right actions automatically, without manual intervention.
+In this final post of the series, we’ll explore how to build an **autonomous optimization pipeline**: a system that intelligently monitors your Iceberg tables and triggers the right actions automatically, without manual intervention.

 ## What Does Autonomous Optimization Look Like?